best-hvac-books-reviews-from-amazon

 3. Guide To NATE/ICE Certification HVAC Exams Book Review

-If you are an HVAC installation or service technician and you want to pass the NATE and ICE exams for your certificate then you need this book.
+If you are an HVAC installation or service technician and you want to pass the NATE and ICE exams for your certificate, then you need this book.
 This book has two sections for easier reading.
-The first section discusses the important concepts and procedures and the second section has over 2,400 study questions.
+The first section discusses the important concepts and procedures, and the second section has over 2,400 study questions.

-The second section of the Guide To NATE/ICE Certification Exams book contains questions that cover really important topics such as system troubleshooting, system tools, and components, EPA certification, electrical theory, hydronic heating, airflow, dust fabrication, and much more.
+The second section of the Guide to NATE/ICE Certification Exams book contains questions that cover really important topics such as system troubleshooting, system tools, and components, EPA certification, electrical theory, hydronic heating, airflow, dust fabrication, and much more.

 guide-to-nate-ice-certification-hvac-exams-book